Create a Snap to calculate gas fee percentages

 run "allow-scripts auto" to automatically populate the configuration.

-You can resolve the issue by running the following command:
+You can resolve the issue by running:

 yarn run allow-scripts auto